hmrc/http-core/README.md

 #### Adding to your app

 Unless your project is a library that implements the HTTP transport and Core HTTP functions, this library should not be added to your project directly.
-  Instead, include libraries that provide concrete implementaion of the http transport and Core http functions (ie: both http-verbs and http-verbs-play-25) to get the full functionality.
+  Instead, include libraries that provide concrete implementation of the http transport and Core http functions (ie: both http-verbs and http-verbs-play-25) to get the full functionality.

 All examples are available here:[hmrc/http-verbs-example](https://github.com/hmrc/http-verbs-example)

 ## License ##

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").